National Historical Park

 The Blackstone River powered America's entry into the Age of Industry.
 The success of Samuel Slater's cotton spinning mill in Pawtucket, RI touched off a chain reaction that changed how people worked and where they lived.
 Learn how this revolution transformed the landscape of the Blackstone Valley and the United States.
 Old Slater Mill is open May - December, Thursday - Sunday from 10 AM - 4 PM.

-Roger Williams National Memorial commemorates the life of the founder of Rhode Island and a champion of the ideal of religious freedom.
-Williams, banished from Massachusetts for his beliefs, founded Providence in 1636.
-This colony served as a refuge where all could come to worship as their conscience dictated without interference from the state.
+Roger Williams National Memorial commemorates the life of the founder of Rhode Island and a champion of the ideal of soul freedom.
+Williams was an outcast in England, Massachusetts, and Plymouth.
+Granted refuge by the First Peoples, he founded Providence in 1636.
+This colony served as a refuge where all could live according to their conscience, free from government interference.

 National Historic Site

 Touro Synagogue, a building of exquisite beauty and design, steeped in history and ideals, and one of the most historically significant Jewish buildings in America, was designated a National Historic Site in 1946.
 Dedicated in 1763, it still serves an active congregation and each year greets over 30,000 visitors who come to see the magnificent interior and hear its remarkable story.